skatkov/stoic/README.md

 export STOIC_TEMPLATE="~/MEGAsync/journal/template.md"
 export STOIC_EXT="md"
 ```

-## OS Support
-This was primary written to be used on Linux, but should work OSX as well.

-Windows is not supported, I haven't touched it for ages.

 ## Contributions
 This project is my little playground to learn golang.
 It would be awesome to learn about any improvements that are appropriate for this codebase.